techidaily/site-win11-tips/source/_posts/overcoming-netflix-freeze-in-windows-software.md

  Sometimes, you can blame Netflix if the app stopped working on your computer.
 Even big streaming platforms, such as Netflix, might be affected by a service outage.

- You can go to[DownDetector](https://downdetector.com/status/netflix/) and check if there have been reported problems with Netflix.
+ You can go to [DownDetector](https://downdetector.com/status/netflix/) and check if there have been reported problems with Netflix.
 Also, you can check Netflix's status in your region.

 ![Check if Netflix is down](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/downdetector-netflix-1.jpg)